 The Bose Connect app lets you control music from anywhere, adjust speaker settings, and offers device updates

-Good build quality and IPX4 waterproofing protect the device against accidental splashing (do not drop in water!)
+Good build quality with bump protection and IPX4 splash resistance (do not drop in water!)

 The priciest speaker in this test

 No full waterproofing (not built as an outdoor speaker)

 Lacks the modern USB-C port